Dentanoid/Clinic-Service/README.md

 ### Code flow

-Purpose: Provide high-level overview of the code flow - Not all details (classes / folders) are included

 **NOTE:** Only the most significant classes and methods to the codeflow are included in the diagrams

 The colors in the 2 diagrams below represent the following operational levels: